 The interwoven global tanker trade – A Venezuela case study

-This case study brings together Windward intelligence and Vortexa data on maritime risk factors, ship-to-ship (STS) meetings, dark movements, vessel specifics and cargo flows to examine the risk posed to the global maritime fleet of association with the Venezuelan oil trade.
+This case study brings together Windward intelligence and Vortexa data on maritime risk factors, ship-to-ship (STS) transfers, dark movements, vessel specifics, and cargo flows to examine the risk posed to the global maritime fleet of association with the Venezuelan oil trade.
 We illustrate that sanctions do not impact only sanctioned or high-risk entities, but have a direct impact on the risk profile of lower-risk participants along the supply chain.

 The application of trade sanctions on oil and shipping markets has far-reaching effects that extend beyond the specific entities they target.
 As a result, in today’s globalized maritime ecosystem, companies across the oil supply chain are recognizing the need to actively assess the risk of dynamic sanctions and regulatory environments.

 - In the past year, 218 tankers were involved in Venezuela-related crude and/or refined products cargo movements, according to Vortexa